 The History of Tablet Computing – From 1987!

 We’ve been talking about tablets in great detail since about 2008, and 2010 saw the release of the first iPad – the release that sparked off the tablet generation.
 Apart from that, it’s easy to forget exactly how long tablets have been around.
-We saw the Samsung Q1 in 2006 even, but was there anything… Continue reading The History of Tablet Computing – From 1987!
+We saw the Samsung Q1 in 2006 even, but was there anything before that?
+You bet there was!
+The picture below details the history of tablets since the first proper tablet – the Z88 released in 1987!
+Enjoy.

 Razer Talon – World’s First Gaming Bio-Exoskeleton

 Pro-gamers seem to get faster and faster on the games they’re playing with every day that goes by, leaving us mere mortals with no chance of being able to beat them.
 A standard gamer can hit around 100 actions per minute (APM), and a pro-gamer 300 APM.
-The Razer Talon exoskeleton for your hand allows… Continue reading Razer Talon – World’s First Gaming Bio-Exoskeleton
+The Razer Talon exoskeleton for your hand allows you to hit up to 3,000 APM giving anyone a chance of becoming an über-gamer.